typelevel/cats/_tut/typeclasses.md

 ```

 This example demonstrates a powerful property of the type class
 pattern.
-We have been able to provide an implementation of Show for
+We have been able to provide an implementation of `Show` for
-String, without needing to change the definition of java.lang.String
+`String`, without needing to change the definition of `java.lang.String`
 to extend a new Java-style interface; something we couldn't have done
 even if we wanted to, since we don't control the implementation of
-java.lang.String.
+`java.lang.String`.
 We use this pattern to retrofit existing
 types with new behaviors.
 This is usually referred to as "ad-hoc
 polymorphism".

-For some types, providing a Show instance might depend on having some
+For some types, providing a `Show` instance might depend on having some
-implicit Show instance of some other type, for instance, we could
+implicit `Show` instance of some other type, for instance, we could
-implement Show for Option:
+implement `Show` for `Option`:

 ```scala
 scala> implicit def optionShow[A](implicit sa: Show[A]) = new Show[Option[A]] {